 Who can I choose to be my attorney?

-You can choose anyone you want to be your attorney, as long as they are over 18.
-For a property and affairs LPA, the person you choose cannot be bankrupt.
-Consider what an attorney has to do before making your choice and choose someone you trust who will act in your best interests.
+You can choose anyone you want to be your attorney, as long as they are 18 or over.
+You can have as many attorneys as you wish.
+Consider what an attorney has to do and choose someone you trust who will act in your best interests.

 Lasting power of attorney